DalJoshThomas/EconGrowthCorr/README.md

 Jamaica.
 Findings point to a significant and negative relationship between corruption and economic growth, indicating that higher levels of corruption are associated with lower economic growth rates.
 A one-unit increase in the corruption index corresponds to a contemporaneous decrease in economic growth by 2.9% in the ARDL model.
 In the DARDL model, we observed that a 1 standard deviation shock to the corruption variable leads to a decrease of 68% in the lagged period in economic growth.
-The findings suggest that reducing corruption could lead to improvements in economic performance.
+The findings suggest that reducing corruption could lead to improvements in economic performance.
 Jamaica's government could direct more funding towards anti-corruption agencies to alleviate corruption, over extra protection for whistleblowers, and conduct corruption awareness campaigns.

 ![EconGrowthCorrup](https://github.com/DalJoshThomas/EconGrowthCorr/blob/main/EconCorrupGrow.png)